amiinegal/portfolio/README.md

 Project description

-this website is a personal portfolio of ABDULLAHI MOHAMUD and it contains information about the author and the projects he undertook
+this website is a personal portfolio of AMIN EGAL  and it contains information about the author and the projects he undertook.

 technology used